 And before you publish your profile, ask friends to give you feedback.
 Another good tactic is to read your profile out loud: It’s a great way to see if your profile flows well, has a nice rhythm, and sounds like you.

-Check out these other posts to help improve your freelancer profile:
+Check out these other resources to help improve your freelancer profile: